-Homeowners typically paid enough mortgage interest and property taxes to make itemizing returns worth it, which allowed them to get a tax break for things like donations to charity and medical expenses.
+Homeowners typically paid enough mortgage interest and property taxes to make itemized deductions worth it, which allowed them to get a tax break for things like donations to charity and medical expenses.

 But thanks to the Tax Cuts and Jobs Act of 2017 (TCJA), you’re better off claiming the standard deduction.